sharajpanwar/CC-WGAN-GP/README.md

-# Wasserstein Generative Adversarial with Gradient Penalty to generate and classify electroencephalography data of an RSVP experiment
+# Wasserstein Generative Adversarial with Gradient Penalty to generate and classify electroencephalography(EEG) data of an RSVP experiment